 Piqua is in the Dayton Power & Light Company transmission service area.
-In 2006, Piqua purchased none of its power from AMP; all purchases were made from Cinergy Services Corp. under a full requirements agreement.
-As of January 1, 2007, however, Piqua became an all requirements customer of AMP.
+In 2020, Piqua purchased 100% of its power from AMP.
 The City utility owns and maintains 10 miles of transmission lines, 265 miles of distribution lines and four substations.
-In early 2017, Piqua completed a 4kV to 13kV conversion project, which resulted in a reduction of the number of substations from six to four.
-In 2018, the electric system employed 23 people.
+In 2020, the electric system employed 21 people.

-In 2018, the Piqua electric system served 10,747 residential, commercial and industrial customers.
-The following table lists the City's five largest customers by energy purchased in 2018 and as a percentage of total system revenues during that year.
+In 2020, the Piqua electric system served 10,809 residential, commercial and industrial customers.
+The following table lists the City's five largest customers by energy purchased in 2020 and as a percentage of total system revenues during that year.

-1-XX/1- D11 % of Total Customer Type of Business kWh Purchased (2018) System Revenues 1.
-Piqua FMO (Hobart Brothers) Welding Rod Manufacturer 15,576,750 4.02 2.
-Jackson Tube Service Steel Processing 11,142,600 3.81 3.
-Plastic Recycling Technology Plastic Reprocessing 13,664,700 3.57 4.
-Evenflo Company Inc. Baby Furniture Manufacturing 12,427,754 3.26 5.
-Hartzell Propeller Aircraft Propeller Manufacturing 9,778,968 2.71
+% of Total kWh Purchased System Customer Type of Business (2020) Revenues 1.
+Plastic Recycling Technology Plastic Reprocessing 14,337,400 3.93 2.
+Jackson Tube Service Steel Processing 8,429,400 3.35 3.
+Piqua FMO (Hobart Brothers) Welding Rod Manufacturer 10,812,900 3.32 4.
+Evenflo Company Inc Baby Furniture Manufacturing 11,834,255 3.28 5.
+Crayex Corporation Plastic Packaging Manufacturing 11,902,560 3.05

 Participation in Projects.
-Piqua is the fifth largest Participant in the Project, obligated under the Power Sales Contract to purchase from AMP a 5.41% PSCR Share (approximately 19.9 MW).
+Piqua is the fifth largest Participant in the Project, obligated under the Power Sales Contract to purchase from AMP a 5.41% Project Share (approximately 19.9 MW).
 In addition to the Project, Piqua is a participant in the following other projects described in the body of the Official Statement under the heading "AMERICAN MUNICIPAL POWER, INC. - OTHER PROJECTS" (see the descriptions thereof for detail relating the indebtedness relating to such projects and the obligations of the participants under the related power sales contract):

-Project Piqua Share (1) Combined Hydroelectric Projects 2.88% (approximately 6 MW) AMP Fremont Energy Center Project 2.14% (approximately 9.94 MW) Meldahl Hydroelectric Project 1.14% (approximately 1.20 MW) Greenup Hydroelectric Project 2.30% (approximately .79 MW) Solar Electricity Prepayment Project 11.11% (approximately 6.73 MW)
+Project Piqua Share (1)

+Combined Hydroelectric Projects 3.12%

+(approximately 6 MW)

+AMP Fremont Energy Center Project 2.14%

+(approximately 9.94 MW)

+Solar Electricity Prepayment Project 10.99%

+(approximately 6.41 MW)

+Meldahl Hydroelectric Project 1.14%

+(approximately 1.20 MW)

+Greenup Hydroelectric Project 2.30%

+(approximately .79 MW)